Support disadvantaged 7-11 year olds with sport and activity-focused days.

 A member of staff will be present throughout the day to support you with any issues around managing your child, behaviour, and any other issues.
 You will have a briefing a couple of days prior to each activity session, and will debrief following the end of the day to report any issues and feedback.

 Communication, teamwork, leadership, adaptability, time management, safeguarding, behaviour management, pastoral support, mentoring, liaising with parents and customer service are all skills you will gain by taking part in Branch Up Active.
 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.

 All of our programmes are supported by students and staff.
-As part of Branch Up Active, you will have the staff team (Southampton Hub Manager and the Youth Projects Officer) and the student Coordinator to speak to.
+As part of Branch Up Active, you will have the staff team (Southampton Hub Programmes Manager) to speak to.

 The staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout Branch Up Active, as well as any issues with the children the project supports.
 The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.
 Volunteers will also be debriefed about any issues with their mentee which they may want the school to support or follow up from.

 Branch Up Active is committed to being an inclusive programme, and encourages all students to get involved.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, your volunteering placement, and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Sophie at email@example.com and let us know how we can make the activity more accessible.